Buy to let conveyancing solicitors

 • Understand tenants’ rights

-Your tenants will have rights and it’s up to you to understand what these are.
-For example, tenants have the right to challenge excessively high charges, to live in the property undisturbed and to be protected from unfair evictions and rent.
-When visiting the property, you also have to give your tenants at least 24 hours’ notice and it must be done at a reasonable time of day.
-But they also have certain responsibilities, so make sure you understand everyone’s position.
+Your tenants have rights and it’s up to you to understand what these are.
+For example, tenants have the ability to challenge excessively high charges, to live in the property undisturbed and to be protected from unfair evictions.

 What should I do if I want to rent out my home?